JasperHG90/sleepsimR-documentation/README.md

 </tbody>
 </table>

-Spurred in part by the ever-growing number of sensors and web-based methods of collecting data, the use of Intensive Longitudinal Data (ILD) is becoming more common in the social and behavioral sciences [1].
+Spurred in part by the ever-growing number of sensors and web-based methods of collecting data, the use of Intensive Longitudinal Data (ILD) is becoming more common in the social and behavioral sciences.
 The ILD collected in these fields are often hypothesized to be the result of latent states (e.g. behavior, emotions), and the promise of ILD lies in its ability to capture the dynamics of these states as they unfold in time.
 In particular, by collecting data for multiple subjects, researchers can observe how such dynamics differ between subjects.
 The Bayesian Multilevel Hidden Markov Model (mHMM) is a relatively novel model that is suited to model the ILD of this kind while taking into account heterogeneity between subjects.
 In my thesis, I conduct a Monte Carlo simulation study in which I vary (1) the number of subjects, (2) the number of occasions and (3) the between-subject variance and study the effect of varying those quantities on the parameter estimates obtained from the mHMM.

-Based on previous studies in the multilevel modeling literature generally and for ILD models more specifically (e.g. [2], [3], [4]), I hypothesize that the subject sample size is the most important determinant of parameter estimate quality.
+Based on previous studies in the multilevel modeling literature generally and for ILD models more specifically, I hypothesize that the subject sample size is the most important determinant of parameter estimate quality.
 This expectation is largely corroborated in the thesis.
 However, the occasion sample size is found to be important to adequately model the latent state transitions.
 I discuss how data characteristics influence parameter estimates and provide recommendations to researchers seeking to apply the mHMM to their own data.

+The full manuscript is available under the folder "/manuscript"

 ## Disclaimer